aqxiy/linkatlas/README.md

 AMD GPU.
 FPS Cap to 153. linkTest.js open in a maximized window of Sublime Text with around 20 blank lines below doc text.

 Look at pronounsFemale line.
 Look at / internally pronounce "she","her" in that order.
 Now mirror, and mirror over again about 5 times.
 Exit on "she", maybe try echoing she as you start looking down and then glancing up and down entire doc several times.
 Aim for 4 total from first top to bottom glance. top to bottom. bottom to top each count toward.
 So 2 full down then up.
+Don't try to force glance all the way past pronounsFemale line but don't be afraid to encourage it after 3 full up/down.

 Return to pronounsFemale.
 Read "she","her" once.
 Look to articles.
 Glance forwards over [], and as look "a" think "an" as look "an" think "a".
 Think =~= pronounce internally.
 Then as look comma in-between "she" "her", think "an".